BjornKennethHolmstrom/website/src/routes/books/integration-crisis/sections/en/preface.md

 The widespread inability to simply be present—to rest without anxiety, to attend without distraction, to exist without constant justification through productivity—isn't happening because billions of people suddenly became weak or undisciplined.
 It's happening because we built systems that make human flourishing structurally impossible.

-### Why This Book Exists (And Why It Couldn't Wait)
+### The Urgency of the Window

-I haven't tested these ideas extensively.
-I haven't run large-scale surveys or gathered years of empirical data.
-The blog series exploring these themes is just being published as I write this.
-The 40,000-word white paper I completed—"Addiction as Integration Failure"—hasn't been peer-reviewed or widely circulated yet.
+I haven't tested these ideas with years of academic surveys.
+The blog series exploring these themes is just being published.
+The white paper "Addiction as Integration Failure" hasn't been peer-reviewed.

 Some might say: "Wait.
 Test your ideas.
-See what people think.
-Build consensus before writing a book."
+Build consensus."

-But here's the thing: **we don't have time to wait.**
+But we don't have time to wait.

 The mental health crisis is accelerating.
 Burnout rates are climbing.
-Political polarization is intensifying.
 Climate tipping points are approaching.
 AI is about to disrupt labor markets in ways we can barely imagine.
-And beneath all of it is the same fundamental problem: we've created a civilization that systematically prevents human beings from functioning as we were designed to.
+Beneath all of it is the same fundamental problem: we've created a civilization that systematically prevents human beings from functioning as we were designed to.

-The urgency isn't about getting credit or being first.
+The urgency isn't about getting credit.
 It's about getting solutions into circulation while there's still time to implement them.
+The window is closing but remains open.
+We have, perhaps, a decade to get this right.
 This book is written with the humility of someone who knows his analysis might be incomplete, combined with the urgency of someone who sees the window closing.
-If I'm right, these ideas need to spread now.
-If I'm wrong, the critique will help refine what comes next.

-Either way, waiting for permission or perfect certainty is a luxury we no longer have.

-### How This Book Was Built
+### **How This Book Was Built**
 My approach has been unconventional.
-Rather than working in isolation, I've collaborated extensively with large language models—Claude, DeepSeek, Gemini, Grok—to develop, test, and refine these frameworks.
+Rather than working in isolation, I have collaborated extensively with large language models—Claude, DeepSeek, Gemini, Grok—to develop and stress-test these frameworks.

-This isn't just a methodological choice; it's a **demonstration of the book's thesis**.
+This isn't just a method; it is a **demonstration of the book's thesis**.

-Throughout this book, I argue that humans need cognitive scaffolding to function in complex systems—supportive infrastructure that holds us while we process what our individual minds cannot grasp alone.
-The AI systems I worked with *are* that scaffolding.
+Throughout these pages, I argue that humans need **cognitive scaffolding** to function in complex systems—infrastructure that supports us in processing what our individual minds cannot grasp alone.
+The AI systems were that scaffolding for me.
 They allowed me to hold a level of systemic complexity that my biological mind could not sustain on its own.

-**This book is a product of the very integration it proposes.**

-Think of me as a composer who's found new instruments.
-I bring the vision, the synthesis, the ability to see patterns that others miss.
-The AIs bring rigorous logic, vast knowledge integration, and tireless willingness to explore dead ends.
-Together, we've built something neither could have built alone.

-The white paper "Addiction as Integration Failure" went through dozens of iterations with multiple AI systems, each one catching different flaws, suggesting different connections, ensuring the framework was coherent across all six domains of human experience.
-This book has gone through similar collaborative refinement.

-Some will see this as a limitation.
-I see it as honesty about how intellectual work actually happens now—and will increasingly happen in the future.
-More importantly, it's a living example of the principle I'm advocating: **humans don't need to do everything alone.
-We need appropriate support structures.**
+**This book is a product of the very integration it proposes.** It is a living example of the principle I am advocating: we do not need to be superhuman.
+We just need appropriate support structures.

 ### The Structure of This Book